 Hi, i like give my opinion on the cache system for a WFS server.

 I guess that unfortunately, use only the extent is not sufficient to understand if the WFS client has cached all the feature of that extent.

 Infact there is some WFS Server (tinyows for example) that allow to limit the maximun features send.

 So if an extent there is really 10.000 feature, but the WFS Server is set to send maximum 5000 features.
 You wrongly understand that the extend is fully received, instead there are again 5000 feature you don't know there are in that extent.

 To avoid this , when the user do a zoom into a new extent that is inside the old extent, the WFS client should again send a request to the Server WFS.

 So the server WFS send the feature available in this new extent.
 Again it send max 5.000 features.

 The cache system should analyze every feature received to understand if it is a new feature or a just cached feature.
 To do this I guess the better method is use the MD5 of the feature: If a new feature received has the same MD5 of a just cached feature (this kind of search are simple in a spatialite) otherwise add to the cache this new feature received.

-#14 Updated by Jeremy Palmer about 8 years ago
+#14 Updated by Jeremy Palmer over 8 years ago

 Hmm this is bad news.
 I didn't realise that WFS servers could do that.
 Is this advertised in the server capabilities, or as a vendor extension?